Wang Xinbo

-Wang Xinbo(王歆博 (王歆博, Wáng Xīnbó); born 24 January 1988 in Qingdao), former name Wang Weilong (王伟龙 (王偉龍, Wáng Wěilóng) before 10 August 2012) is a former Chinese professional footballer.
+Wang Xinbo(王歆博 (王歆博, Wáng Xīnbó); born 24 January 1988 in Qingdao), former name Wang Weilong (王伟龙 (王偉龍, Wáng Wěilóng) before 10 August 2012) is a Chinese former professional footballer.

 Club career

 While Wang Weilong began his football career by playing for the various Shandong Luneng youth squads for several seasons where he was never able make any senior level appearance for Shandong Luneng senior team.
 He transferred to Jiangsu Sainty in 2008 and was awarded the No.20 jersey.
 In the second tier he would go on to establish himself as a regular within the team and in his debut season he would help guide the club to win the division championship and promotion to the top tier of Chinese football.

-He moved to fellow top tier club Nanchang Hengyuan in 2011 and would make his competitive debut on April 9, 2011 in a league game against Guangzhou Evergrande F.C. that ended in a 1-1 draw.
-After one season with Nanchang Hengyuan, Wang joined second tier club Shenzhen Ruby at the beginning of the 2012 league season on a three-year contract.
+He moved to fellow top tier club Nanchang Hengyuan in 2011 and would make his competitive debut on April 9, 2011 in a league game against Guangzhou Evergrande that ended in a 1-1 draw.
+After one season with Nanchang Hengyuan, Wang joined second tier club Shenzhen FC at the beginning of the 2012 league season on a three-year contract.
 After establishing himself as a regular for the club over the next several season Wang was allowed to join another second division team, Meizhou Hakka on loan for the 2018 league season.